LizardByte/Sunshine/docs/source/about/usage.rst

    Add games and applications.
       This can be configured in the web ui.

       ..
-Note:: Additionally, apps can be configured manually. `assets/apps_<os>.json` is an example of a list of applications that are started just before running a stream.
+Note:: Additionally, apps can be configured manually. `src_assets/<os>/config/apps.json` is an example of a list of applications that are started just before running a stream.
+This is the directory within the GitHub repo.

       ..
 Attention:: Application list is not fully supported on MacOS